troglobit/pimd/CONTRIBUTING.md

 ---------------

 Commit messages exist to track *why* a change was made.
-Try to be as clear and concise as possible in your commit messages.
-Example from the [Pro Git][gitbook] online book:
+Try to be as clear and concise as possible in your commit messages, and always, be proud of your work and set up a proper GIT identity for your commits:

+    git config --global user.name "Jane Doe"
+    git config --global user.email jane.doe@example.com

+Example commit message from the [Pro Git][gitbook] online book, notice how `git commit -s` is used to automatically add a `Signed-off-by`:

     Brief, but clear and concise summary of changes